 We wanted to remove any obstacles to people participating in group life.

-We receive a lot of questions regarding our childcare reimbursement program.
+We receive a lot of questions regarding our childcare supplement program.
 We made a decision in the early years to not have adult Sunday school.
 Instead, we have small group environments (community groups) where 6-8 married couples, or 8-10 same-sex singles, meet in homes to study the Bible and experience accountability, care, and belonging.

-We realized that childcare for parents might be an obstacle for participation in a community group, so we decided to reimburse parents for childcare costs incurred as a result of participating in a group.
+We realized that childcare for parents might be an obstacle for participation in a community group, so we decided to supplement parents for childcare costs incurred as a result of participating in a group.
 We wanted to remove any obstacles to people participating in group life.

-Our childcare reimbursement initiative costs us over $371k a year.
+Our childcare supplement initiative costs us over $371k a year.
 Even though that is a lot of money, it is considerably less than building and maintaining classroom space for several thousand adults on Sunday mornings.